-f) The opportunity for the Athlete to provide an explanation within a short deadline, and/or to admit the violation and potentially benefit from a reduction in the period of Ineligibility under Code Article 10.8.1:
+f) The opportunity for the Athlete to provide an explanation within a short deadline, and/or to admit the violation and potentially benefit from a reduction in the period of Ineligibility under Code Article 10.8.1;

-[Comment to Article 5.1.2.1 f): For the application of Code Article 10.8.1, the twenty-five percent (25%) reduction from the period of Ineligibility asserted in the notice of potential anti-doping rule violation and/or violation of the prohibition of participation during Ineligibility shall be based on the standard period of Ineligibility incurred by the Athlete or other Person and on the
+[Comment to Article 5.1.2.1 f): For the application of Code Article 10.8.1, the twenty-five percent (25%) reduction from the period of Ineligibility asserted in the notice of potential anti-doping rule violation and/or violation of the prohibition of participation during Ineligibility shall be based on the standard period of Ineligibility incurred by the Athlete or other Person and on the ewada evidence available at the time of notification.
+If circumstances so allow, Aggravating Circumstances may be added to the standard period of Ineligibility.

-- evidence available at the time of notification.
-If circumstances so allow, Aggravating Circumstances may be added to the standard period of Ineligibility. - g) The opportunity for the Athlete to provide Substantial Assistance as set out under Code Article 10.7.1, to provide other valuable information and assistance as set out under Code Article 10.7.2, or to seek to enter into a case resolution agreement under Code Article 10.8.2; and - h) Any matters relating to Provisional Suspension (including the possibility for the Athlete to accept a voluntary Provisional Suspension) as per Article 6 (if applicable). - 5.1.2.2 In addition, in the event that the Adverse Analytical Finding relates to the Prohibited Substances set out below, the Results Management Authority shall: - a) Salbutamol or Formoterol: draw the attention of the Athlete in the notification letter that the Athlete may establish, through a controlled pharmacokinetic study, that the Adverse Analytical Finding was the consequence of a Therapeutic dose by inhalation up to the maximum dose indicated under class S3 of the Prohibited List.
-The Athlete's attention shall in addition be drawn to the key guiding principles for a controlled pharmacokinetic study and, should they wish to conduct such a study, should be provided with the contact details of one or more Laboratories, which could perform the controlled pharmacokinetic study.
-The Athlete shall be granted a deadline of seven (7) days to indicate whether they intend to undertake a controlled pharmacokinetic study, failing which the Results Management Authority may proceed with the Results Management; - b) Urinary human chorionic gonadotrophin: follow the procedures set out at Article 5 of the 2021 Technical Document for the Reporting & Management of Urinary Human Chorionic Gonadotrophin (hCG) and Luteinizing Hormone (LH) Findings in Male Athletes (TD2021CG/LH) or any subsequent version of the Technical Document; - c) Other Prohibited Substance subject to specific Results Management requirements in a Technical Document, a Technical Letter or any other document issued by WADA: follow the procedures set out in the relevant Technical Document or other document issued by WADA.
+- g) The opportunity for the Athlete to provide Substantial Assistance as set out under Code Article 10.7.1, to admit the anti-doping rule violation and potentially benefit from a one-year reduction in the period of Ineligibilityprovide other valuable information and assistance as set out under Code Article 10.8.1 (if applicable)10.7.2, or to seek to enter into a case resolution agreement under Code Article 10.8.2; and - h) Any matters relating to Provisional Suspension (including the possibility for the Athlete to accept a voluntary Provisional Suspension) as per Article 6 (if applicable). - 5.1.2.2 In addition, in the event that the Adverse Analytical Finding relates to the Prohibited Substances set out below, the Results Management Authority shall: - a) Salbutamol or Formoterol: draw the attention of the Athlete in the notification letter that the Athlete can provemay establish, through a controlled pharmacokinetic study, that the Adverse Analytical Finding was the consequence of a Therapeutic dose by inhalation up to the maximum dose indicated under class S3 of the Prohibited List.
+The Athlete's attention shall in addition be drawn to the key guiding principles for a controlled pharmacokinetic study and, should they shallwish to conduct such a study, should be provided with a listthe contact details of one or more Laboratories, which could perform the controlled pharmacokinetic study.
+The Athlete shall be granted a deadline of seven (7) days to indicate whether they intend to undertake a controlled pharmacokinetic study, failing which the Results Management Authority may proceed with the Results Management; - b) Urinary human chorionic gonadotrophin: follow the procedures set out at Article 65 of the 20192021 Technical Document for the Reporting & Management of Urinary Human Chorionic Gonadotrophin (hCG) and Luteinizing Hormone (LH) Findings in Male Athletes (TD20192021CG/LH) or any subsequent version of the Technical Document; - c) Other Prohibited Substance subject to specific Results Management requirements in a Technical Document.a Technical Letter or any other document issued by WADA: follow the procedures set out in the relevant Technical Document or other document issued by WADA.

-5.1.2.3 The Results Management Authority shall also indicate the scheduled date, time and place for the "B" Sample analysis for the eventuality that the Athlete or Results Management Authority chooses to request an analysis of the "B" Sample; it shall do so either in the notification letter described in Article 5.1.2.1 or in a subsequent letter promptly after the Athlete (or the Results Management Authority) has requested the "B" Sample analysis.
+5.1.2.3 The Results Management Authority shall also indicate the scheduled date, time and place for the "B" Sample analysis for the eventuality that the Athlete or Results Management Authority chooses to request an analysis of the "B" Sample; it shall do so either in the notification letter described in Article 5.1.2.1 or in a subsequent letter promptly after the Athlete (or the Results Management Authority has requested the "B" Sample; analysis.